 Work of Mercy Project #1, Faith Formation Levels

-Twice a year, we would like to work on a “Work of Mercy” or “social action” project with our Faith Formation students.
+Twice a year, kids enrolled in the Holy Family Religious Education Program, Faith Formation levels, work on a “Work of Mercy” or “social action” project.
 The works we perform will change annually and will be directly related to the works defined by the Holy Catholic Church.
 All works will be interpreted and tasks will be age appropriate.
 This portion of our program is described in the Faith Formation Parent Handbook with the white cover as well as in the Catechism of the Catholic Church, paragraph 2447.

 Corporal Works of Mercy: